ljmartin/df_to_svg/README.md

 # even better

 the real trick is to not do this at all.
 Most times I just want to copy a dataframe of hyperparameters or results or something into a word document.
 SVG format doesn't explicitly have a "table" - it's just a trick.
 But HTML does - and if you copy paste an html table into word it will copy is as a real table.
+It's only a few clicks to format this into a nice looking jupyter-style table.

 see `./code/write_html.ipynb` (solution is from https://stackoverflow.com/a/62716643/3089865)